-In order to investigate the sensitivity of the response surface to the choice of the verification score, and therefore to the attribute of the forecast, several scores were computed to evaluate the streamflow forecast quality.
-The R2, the MAE skill score (MAESS) and the CRPSS were calculated to evaluate the forecasts' overall performance in terms of the ensemble mean and the entire ensemble.
-The potential CRPSS (CRPSSpot) was computed to look at the forecasts' resolution and uncertainty, and the CRPSS reliability (CRPSSreli) to look at the forecasts' reliability.
-Crystal River (CO; USGS gauge 009081600) will here again be used as a test case to illustrate this part of the results.
+the attribute of the forecast, several scores were computed to evaluate the streamflow forecast quality.
+The R^2 , the mean absolute error skill score (MAESS), and the continuous rank probability skill score (CRPSS) were calculated to evaluate the forecasts' overall performance in terms of the ensemble mean and the entire ensemble.
+The potential CRPSS (CRPSSpot) was computed to look at the forecasts' resolution and uncertainty, and the CRPSS reliability (CRPSSreli) was computed to look at the forecasts' reliability.
+The Crystal River (USGS gauge 009081600) will here again be used as a test case to illustrate this part of the results.

-Figure 6 presents the IHC and SCF skill elasticities (i.e., E{IHC} and E{SCF} ; in the top two plots and the bottom two plots of Figure 6, respectively) as a function of forecast initialisation date, for the Crystal River catchment.
-These are calculated from Eq.
-(4) and (5), for all the mentioned verification scores, for the VESPA approach (Figure 6a, the two leftmost plots) and the EPB method (Figure 6b, the two rightmost plots).
-If we compare the skill elasticities obtained from the VESPA approach with the skill elasticities obtained from the EPB method, it appears that both methods produce very similar elasticities for the R^2 , the MAESS and the CRPSS.
-This further confirms the results of the first part of the analysis, which highlighted the similarity of the EPB results to the VESPA results, and extends it to multiple attributes of the seasonal streamflow forecasts.
-However, slight differences between the skill elasticities produced by the two methods can be observed for the CRPSSpot and significant differences exist for the CRPSSreli.
+Figure 6 presents the IHC and SCF skill elasticities [i.e., E{IHC} and E{SCF} ; in Fig. 6 (top) and Fig. 6 (bottom), respectively] as a function of forecast initialization date for the Crystal River catchment.
+These are calculated from Eqs.
+(4) and (5), for all the mentioned verification scores, for the VESPA approach (Fig. 6a) and the EPB method (Fig. 6b).
+If we compare the skill elasticities obtained from the VESPA approach with the skill elasticities obtained from the EPB method, it appears that both methods produce very similar elasticities for the R^2 , the MAESS, and the CRPSS.
+This further confirms the results of the first part of the analysis, which highlighted the similarity of the EPB results to the VESPA results and extends it to multiple attributes of the seasonal streamflow forecasts.
+However, slight differences between the skill elasticities produced by the two methods can be observed for the CRPSSpot, and significant differences exist for the CRPSSreli.
 These dissimilarities are discussed further below.

-If we now compare the skill elasticities obtained for the various verification scores for both methods, it is clear that the R2, the MAESS, the CRPSS and the CRPSSpot give very similar skill elasticities.
+If we now compare the skill elasticities obtained for the various verification scores for both methods, it is clear that the R^2 , the MAESS, the CRPSS, and the CRPSSpot give very similar skill elasticities.
 This hints that those verification scores overall agree on the degree of influence of changes in IHC and SCF skill on the streamflow forecast skill.
-However, a few dissimilarities can be observed for some of the forecast initialisation dates.
-This is for example the case for forecasts made in the spring and in summer, where the E{IHC} appears lower for the MAESS and the CRPSS (and the CRPSSpot for the VESPA approach) compared to the E{IHC} obtained for the R2, for both methods.
-It is also apparent for forecasts made on the 1st of February, March and September, where the E{SCF} calculated for the MAESS and the CRPSS (and the CRPSSpot for the VESPA approach) is lower than the E{SCF} obtained for the R^2 , for both methods.
-For both examples, it infers that improvements in the IHC and the SCF skill could lead to larger improvements in the streamflow forecast skill in terms of the R2 than in terms of the MAESS and the CRPSS (and the CRPSSpot for the VESPA approach).
-This overall indicates that the degree of influence of changes in IHC and SCF skill on the streamflow forecast skill differs relative to the choice of the verification score.
+However, a few dissimilarities can be observed for some of the forecast initialization dates.
+This is, for example, the case for forecasts made in the spring and in summer, where the E{IHC} appears lower for the MAESS and the CRPSS (and the CRPSSpot for the VESPA approach) compared to the E{IHC} obtained for the R^2 for both methods.
+It is also apparent for forecasts made on the first of February, March, and September, where the E{SCF} calculated for the MAESS and the CRPSS (and the CRPSSpot for the VESPA approach) is lower than the E{SCF} obtained for the R^2 for both methods.
+For both examples, it infers that improvements in the IHC and the SCF skill could lead to larger improvements in the streamflow forecast skill in terms of the R^2 rather than in terms of the MAESS and the CRPSS (and the CRPSSpot for the VESPA approach).
+Overall, this indicates that the degree of influence of changes in IHC and SCF skill on the streamflow forecast skill differs relative to the choice of the verification score.